littlejo/killerkoda-labs/aya-first-maps/fix-bug/step1/text.md

 * After the second command, if the length of first command is greater than the second command, the buffer map is filled of the second commands + the last of the first commands + zeros:

 ![map of one array of 16 entries after two commands](../../img/fix-bug-explain-2.png)

+So you need to find a solution to reset the buffer before each launching.
+The type of the buffer can't do that.
+So you need to change with a Hash map.